MasterDumpling888/CM3070-Financial-Adviser-Bot-Arbor/README.md

 Like the downloading process for the Firebase Admin SDK, please download the trade data environment for the inference engine in work.

-Since the trade data is too large to be uploaded to the GitHub repository, and to reduce the complexity of downloading through GitHub LFS, please download the file through a Google Drive link.
+Since the trade data is too large to be uploaded to the GitHub repository, and to reduce the complexity of downloading through GitHub LFS, please download the file through a Google Drive link. **You must download this data for the engine to work.**

 https://drive.google.com/file/d/1mGm5O4fFhHW7OwodeU5abVmHN7uvqUxT/view?usp=sharing